 - You can also contact the U.S. Department of Justice Voting Rights Hotline: 800-253-3931; TTY line 877-267-8971

-- Reach out to local and state officials, including poll workers; your county clerk, elections commissioner, elections supervisor; or your state board of elections.
+- Reach out to local and state officials, including poll workers, your county clerk, elections administrator, or county voter registrar.

 I don't know what forms of ID I need to vote